ShopGoodwill

 Same pattern on the save action — roughly twice as long to find as on Depop.

-I then designed and ran an unmoderated Maze study on the redesigned prototype, matching the moderated tasks so the before/after comparison would be clean.
-Navigation tested clean: participants located the Favorites Tab in 2.5 seconds, down from 23.77.
-All 8 participants located items through the restructured categories.
-The Favorites Icon result did not follow.
+I then designed and ran an unmoderated Maze study on the redesigned prototype, matching the moderated tasks for a clean before/after comparison.
+The navigation redesign worked: participants located the Favorites Tab in 2.5 seconds, down from 23.77, and all 8 located items through the restructured categories.
+Saving items to favorites, however, uncovered a new issue.

 Phase 2 — Before vs. After